HiSPARC/maintenance/known-issues.rst

 Known issues
 ############

 This is a list of known possible issues with |hisparc| stations.
 For each problem some steps are given which can be followed to determine if that problem is indeed occuring on your station.
-Possible Nagios Serice warnings that might alert you to problem are noted.
+Possible Nagios Service warnings that might alert you to the problem are noted.

 Here are filters to only show problems which cause a certain Nagios warning:
 `Buffer size <?nagios=Buffer size>`_,